Wade3/pxdocs/content/install-with-other/docker/stateful-applications/microsoftsqlserver/_index.md

 This command runs an instance of `mssql-server-linux` with a high availability 10 GiB volume, created without having to provision storage in advance.
 Specifying `repl=3` guarantees the persistent data will replicate on three separate nodes.

+{{% info %}}
+You can run multiple instances of SQL Server on the same host, each with its own unique persistent volume mapped, and each with its own unique IP address published.
+{{% /info %}}

 You can now connect to MS-SQL in its container on port 1433.
 For example, to access the MS-SQL command prompt via `docker`, run:

 ```text
 docker exec -it <Container ID> /opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P "P@ssw0rd" '
 ```

-{% hint style="info" %}
-You can run multiple instances of MS-SQL on the same host, each with its own unique persistent volume mapped, and each with its own unique IP address published.
-{% endhint %}

 ### Database recoverability using Snapshots